isomerpages/moe-lkybl/index.md

   - infopic:
       title: Special Call for Proposals (Picture Books)
       subtitle: NEWS
-      description: "We are calling for proposals for a series of picture books!
-Join us in the virtual briefing if you are keen to produce children’s books with a local flavour! "
+      description: We are calling for proposals for a series of picture books with local flavour!
+Keen to know more?
+Register for the SCP(PB) virtual briefing now!
-      button: Register here
+      button: Learn more
       url: https://www.bilingualism.sg/whats-up/news/
       image: /images/SCP(PB) Banner.jpg
       alt: SCP(PB)